 Staff attend weekly PLC meetings to learn more about MTSS structures and meet their students' differentiated needs.
-Staff have seen student academic growth and pride themselves on implementing strategies for students to learn and grow behaviorally, academically, and socially-emotionally.
+Staff have seen student academic growth and pride themselves on implementing strategies.

 Adult Learning Culture Areas for Growth

 Implementing MTSS (Tier 1, 2, & 3 instruction) requires continuous improvement.
 Staff report a need for increased communication and PL for all staff, not just teachers.